 Read kids’ book, which has relatively simple English to grasp things quickly.
 Textbook English is different from the way people casually speak, but then it can be a good starting point.

 When you are reading, don’t focus on trying to understand the meaning of each word.
 Focus on reading and trying to understand the general purpose of the sentences, and then you can find the meaning of the words later on.

 Watching English movies can help you build a lot of vocabulary in English.

 Let me share with you a story.

-I love crime investigation thriller series.
-Recently when I watching The Mentalist, I found many English words I never knew earlier.
+I love the crime investigation thriller series.
+Recently when I was watching The Mentalist, I found many English words I never knew earlier.

-So when you are watching English movies, having subtitles is important because if you don’t have them, it can be tough to understand the English dialect and their pronunciation.
+So when you are watching English movies, having subtitles is essential because if you don’t have them, it can be tough to understand the English dialect and their pronunciation.

 9b.
 English Songs

 If you like music, listen to songs in English to add more words to your vocabulary.